GoogleCloudPlatform/spanner-migration-tool/sources/mysql/README.md

 As noted earlier when discussing [schema conversion of Spatial datatype](#spatial-datatype), Spanner does not support spatial datatypes and are mapped to `STRING(MAX)` Spanner type.
-Data conversion for spatial datatypes is different for both `mysql` direct connect and `mysqldump` file.
+There are differences in data conversion for spatial datatypes depending on whether direct connect or a mysqldump file is used.

 - MySQL information schema approach (direct connect) : Data from MySQL is fetched using 'ST_AsText(g)' function which converts a value in internal geometry format to its WKT(Well-Known Text)